aws-samples/aws-do-ray/README.md

 ## Configure
 All configuration settings of the `aws-do-ray` project are centralized in its [`.env`](.env)) file.
 To review or change any of the settings, simply execute [`./config.sh`](./config.sh)).
 MANDATORY: Please fill out:
+* AWS_REGION should match the AWS Region where the cluster is deployed.
 * The AWS_EKS_CLUSTER setting must match the name of your existing EKS Cluster.
-* AWS_DEFAULT_REGION should match the AWS Region where the cluster is deployed.
-For S3 Mountpoint:
-* S3_BUCKET_NAME should match your preconfigured S3 bucket if you are using S3 as a shared file system.
-For FSx for Lustre Shared File System (static and dynamic)
-* SUBNET_ID should match the subnet id of where your FSx for Lustre is configured OR where your EKS/Hyperpod nodes are if you have not set up FSx for Lustre yet.
-* SECURITYGROUP_ID should match the security group id that allows traffic to your EKS Cluster (in your network interface if you have a pre-existing FSx cluster)
+* AWS_EKS_HYPERPOD_CLUSTER setting must match the name of your existing EKS Hyperpod Cluster
-If you plan integrate your pre-existing FSx (static)
-* FILESYSTEM_ID should match your FSx file system ID
-* FSX_DNS_NAME should match your FSx file system DNS name
-* FSX_MOUNT_NAME should match your FSx file system mount name
+* CLUSTER_TYPE setting must either be "eks" or "hyperpod" depending on what type of cluster you are using... default is eks.

 To configure credentials, run aws configure.
 Credentials you configure on the host will be mounted into the `aws-do-eks` container according to the `VOL_MAP` setting in [`.env`](.env).
+When in the container, you can check credentials in ~/.aws/credentials.

 ## Build
 This project follows the [Depend on Docker](https://github.com/iankoulski/depend-on-docker) template to build a container including all needed tools and utilities for creation and management of Ray.
 Please execute the [`./build.sh`](./build.sh) script to create the `aws-do-ray` container image and tag it using the registry and version tag specified in the project configuration.
 If desired, the image name or registry address can be modified in the project configuration file [`.env`](.env).